Built for B2B teams that win or lose on RFQ response speed

 Buyer checked

-Add company-level research and source links for Premium accounts.
+Add company-level research and source links for Intelligence and Scale workspaces.

 Before and after view of an industrial RFQ sales workflow